 III.
 Strategy for Intubation of the Difficult Airway

 * The anesthesiologist should have a preformulated strategy for intubation of the difficult airway.
-The algorithm shown in figure 1 is a recommended strategy.
+The algorithm shown in

 * This strategy will depend, in part, on the anticipated surgery, the condition of the patient, and the skills and preferences of the anesthesiologist.